“Blockbuster” is no longer a term reserved for high-grossing movies or best-selling novels. Turns out, it can also refer to museum culture.

 Blockbuster exhibitions within museums can be seen as the headline acts – attention grabbing showcases that draw people in a way that smaller, low-key exhibits simply cannot.
 Often focusing on a single artist or cultural figure, blockbuster exhibitions can be costly to put on and market but they should ultimately drive both direct and indirect revenue, as well as raising the profile and prestige of a venue.

 At the heart of every blockbuster exhibition needs to be a name.
 Whether it’s Leonardo da Vinci, Frida Kahlo or even Winnie the Pooh, the headline act needs to be someone or something that is engrained in the public consciousness.
 Alternatively, the hook may be focused on a popular theme such as gaming or perhaps World War II.

 Examples of blockbuster exhibitions?
-The British Museum

 The Treasures of Tutankhamun is thought by many to be the original blockbuster exhibition.
 When it first opened in London in 1972, it was greeted by queues of people snaking out of the doors of the British Museum and down the street.
 Initially planned to run from April to September of that year, such was the success of the collection that the exhibit remained until the December of that year.

 From there, Treasures of Tutankhamun toured the USA, taking in Washington DC, Chicago, New Orleans, Seattle, LA and New York.
 Not only did it serve to introduce millions of people to the wonders of Ancient Egypt but it also served to raise the profile of the British Museum for many years to come.